UMR-CNRM/PHYEX/docs/CodingNorms.md

 In Meso-NH, the budget can be used in two ways:

   - by giving to the budget machinery the tendency due to a given process
   - by giving to the budget machinery the total tendency (S variable) before and after a given process.
-The budget machanism recomputes by difference the tendency only due to the given process.
+The budget mechanism recomputes by difference the tendency only due to the given process.

 In AROME, we cannot provide the total tendency (S variable) before the process.
 This total tendency is stored internally by the machinery but cannot be set to a different value before doing a computation.